AlwaysHungrie/constella/wallet/README.md

 Once gvproxy is running, you can run the wallet in production mode:

 ```
-# stop any running enclaves
+# stop any previously running enclaves
 sudo nitro-cli terminate-enclave --all

 # run the enclave